 In August 2003, State Water Board staff prepared a report with recommendations for revisions to the SIP to improve the SIP’s clarity and functionality in a reasonable amount of time with existing resources.
 The State Water Board notified interested parties of its recommended SIP revisions and provided an additional 30-day comment period.
 The State Water Board held a public workshop on September 30, 2003, regarding issues to be addressed in future SIP amendments.

-In 2002, Los Angeles Regional Water Board staff included numeric effluent limitations for toxicity in National Pollutant Discharge Elimination System (NPDES) permits for two publicly owned treatment works (POTW) in the Los Angeles County Sanitation District.
-The numeric effluent limitations were intended to implement the narrative chronic toxicity objectives established in the Los Angeles Regional Water Board Basin plan.
-In response, the Los Angeles County Sanitation District filed a petition challenging these limitations and other permit requirements (Los Coyotes Water Reclamation Plant Order Nos.
-R4-2002-0121 and R4-2002-0122; and Long Beach Water Reclamation Plant Order Nos.
-R4-2002-0123 and R4-2002-0124).
+In 2002, Los Angeles Regional Water Board staff included numeric effluent limitations for toxicity in National Pollutant Discharge Elimination System (NPDES) permits for three publicly owned treatment works (POTW) in the Los Angeles County Sanitation District.
+The numeric effluent limitations were intended to implement the narrative chronic toxicity objectives established in the Los Angeles Regional Water Board basin plan.
+In response, the Los Angeles County Sanitation District filed petitions challenging these limitations and other permit requirements (Los Coyotes Water Reclamation Plant Order Nos.
+R4-2002-0121 and R4-2002-0122; Long Beach Water Reclamation Plant Order Nos.
+R4-2002-0123 and R4-2002-0124; and Whittier Narrows Water Reclamation Plant Order No. R4-2002-0142).

-On September 16, 2003, during the comment period on the recommended revisions to the SIP, the State Water Board ruled on the petition, resulting in Water Quality Order No. 2003-0012.
+On September 16, 2003, during the comment period on the recommended revisions to the SIP, the State Water Board ruled on the petitions, resulting in Water Quality Order No. 2003-0012.
 In this Order, the State Water Board determined that (1) the propriety of including numeric effluents for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.
+Likewise in Water Quality Order No. 2003-013, the State Water Board referred to Water Quality Order No. 2003-0012 and concluded that the propriety of including numeric effluent limitations for chronic toxicity is best addressed through a rulemaking action in order to allow full public participation and deliberation.

 Subsequently, on October 15, 2003, the State Water Board adopted Resolution No. 2003-0070 authorizing staff to prepare amendments to the SIP.
 Staff completed the draft amendments and provided an SED for public review on December 15, 2004.
 In January 2005, public comments were received from six organizations.
-The State Water Board held a public hearing on February 24, 2005 and addressed public comments.
+The State Water Board held a public hearing on February 24, 2005, and addressed public comments.
 At this hearing, the State Water Board amended the SIP to provide a mechanism to implement the water quality criteria established in the CTR.
-The SIP establishes minimum requirements for implementing narrative toxicity objectives in the Basin plans.
+The SIP establishes minimum requirements for implementing narrative toxicity objectives in the basin plans.
 However, these requirements are specific to narrative toxicity objectives and they do not address important implementation components such as effluent limitations, or how to establish reasonable potential.
-In Resolution 2005-0019, the State Water Board adopted the amendments to the SIP.
+In Resolution No. 2005-0019, the State Water Board adopted the amendments to the SIP.
 These amendments included 1) allowing water effects ratios to be established in NPDES permits, 2) eliminating the reasonable potential trigger when ambient background pollutant concentrations exceed a priority pollutant objective, 3) adding mutual water companies to the exceptions in section 5.3, and 4) adding some non-regulatory language corrections for improved clarity.